zarvxbt/Gensyn-Node-Run-Full-Guide/RL-Swarm.md

 ```
 cd $HOME && rm -rf gensyn-testnet && git clone https://github.com/zunxbt/gensyn-testnet.git && chmod +x gensyn-testnet/gensyn.sh && ./gensyn-testnet/gensyn.sh
 ```
-- After running the above command, it will show something like this :
+- After running the above command, it will show something like this if you're already running node, if you started fresh ,this will not show :

 ![Screenshot 2025-04-21 075405](https://github.com/user-attachments/assets/37d28590-6f4f-4ecd-9cb6-c831a821e400)